 Wes Covington was an above-average player who was in the major leagues from 1956 to 1966.

 Signed by the Boston Braves in 1952, Covington missed the 1954 season due to military service, then made it to the bigs in 1956 with the Braves when they had moved to Milwaukee.
 He played on the Milwaukee teams that won the pennant in 1957 and 1958, winning the World Series in 1957.
 Although Covington appeared in less than 100 games each season in 1957 and 1958, he hit over 20 home runs each year.
-He was also 5th in the league in triples in 1957.
+He was also 5th in the National League in triples in 1957.

 In 1961, he played for four teams: the Braves, White Sox, Athletics, and Phillies.
-He then stayed with the Phillies from 1962 to 1965, hitting .303 with 17 home runs in 1963.
+He then stayed with the Philadelphia Phillies from 1962 to 1965, hitting .303 with 17 home runs in 1963.
 The Phillies were rebuilding at the time, and in 1964 missed winning the pennant by only one game after an infamous late-season collapse.